About the Sculpture Concentration in Studio Art

 M.F.A in Studio Art with a concentration in Sculpture

 The M.F.A. program integrates creative research, contemporary theory, and practice culminating in a project in lieu-of-thesis exhibition.
 Please visit the Studio Art M.F.A. web page for more information.

-Sculpture as a Minor Field of Study
+Sculpture as a Minor

 The Sculpture minor, listed in the UNT 2020-21 Catalog, is designed to encourage students from all areas of the university to explore working in this art form.